foundry-rs/starknet-foundry/CONTRIBUTING.md

 work on it and we will assign it to you.
 Need some guidance?
 Reach out to other developers on [Telegram](https://t.me/+d8ULaPxeRqlhMDNk) or open a [GitHub discussion](https://github.com/foundry-rs/starknet-foundry/discussions)!

-If you are more experienced Starknet Foundry contributor you can pick any issue labeled as `help-wanted`.
+If you are a more experienced Starknet Foundry contributor you can pick any issue labeled as `help-wanted`.
 Make sure to discuss the details with the core team beforehand.

 ### Writing Tests